Would you like some syrup with your Lake Superior Pancake Ice?

 Recipe for Lake Suprior Pancake Ice

 The process begins in calm waters when frazil crystals float to the surface.
 They accumulate and bond together forming a thin sheet of ice that appears similar to an oil slick.
 The “grease” then swirls in the water and forms the familiar pancake-shaped ice.
-When the weather gets extremely cold, pancake ice forms quickly and can be gone just as fast, as the pancakes will freeze together creating a sheet of ice.
+When the weather gets extremely cold, pancake ice forms quickly.
+Also, they can be gone just as fast, as the pancakes will freeze together creating a sheet of ice.